solveijm/NLP/Project/README.md

 # NLP Project

-The goal of this project is to create a NLP system that, given a paragraph and a question regard- ing it, provides a single answer, which is obtained selecting a span of text from the paragraph.
+The goal of this project is to create a NLP system that, given a paragraph and a question regarding it, provides a single answer, which is obtained selecting a span of text from the paragraph.

 ## How to run
 - cd into the project folder